Saturday, March 27, 2021

 Asbestos, the second banana of the strip, was a black character drawn in the typical minstrel-show blackface style of the 1920s.
 This was the standard depiction of cartoon black characters in those days.
 In the 1940s, though, that imagery finally started losing traction on the comics page.
 Some black characters were redesigned in a more racially sensitive style, but most, to be perfectly frank, just disappeared.
 My guess is that many cartoonists were so used to the minstrel depiction and the mushmouth argot that nearly always went along with it, that they had no clue how to make a funny black character without resorting to those stereotypes.

 Given that Asbestos was a co-star of his strip, Ken Kling stuck with the character.
 I know that in the 1940s Asbestos continued to be drawn in the original way.
-Unfortunately I don't have any samples of the strip in my collection from the 1950s, but I have enough circumstantial evidence to say that the minstrel look made it well into that decade, maybe all the way through.
+Unfortunately I don't have any samples of the strip in my collection from the 1950s, but I have enough circumstantial evidence to say that the minstrel look made it well into that decade, maybe all the way through [Update: I now have samples as late as 1959 where Asbestos is in 'blackface', and I am told the transformation did not happen until the Mirror folded in 1963].

 What I do know is that by 1963, when the Mirror folded and the Daily News took on the strip, Asbestos had finally been transformed into a normal looking character.
 How he made it so long in blackface amazes me, especially in a progressive city like New York, but never underestimate the force of inertia.